-THIS PROXY CARD I IS VALID O NLY WI E52475-P14488 DETAC IEN SIGNED AND DATED.
-CH AND RETURN T HIS PORTI ON ONLY The ROUP, INC. Board of Directors recommen inees: nds you vote FOR all listed For All Withhold All To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-1. Elect seven members of the I term expiring at the next ann Board of Directors for a one-year ual meeting of stockholders.
-Nominees: Michael Mathews Norman D. Dicks Andrew Kaplan Doug Kass 05) Michael Koehneman06) Dr. Joan Prince07) Sanford Rich The Board d of Directors recommends yo ou vote FOR proposals 2, 3, and 4.
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+ASPEN GROUP, INC. 1 For For Withhold For All To withhold authority to vote for any individual nominee(s), mark "For All Except" All All Except and write the number(s) of the nominee(s) on the 1.
+Electric warm bear of the Board of Directors for a one year term emiring at the next annual y ti of stookholdors line below.
+Elect six members of the Board of Directors for a one-year term expiring at the next annual r neeting of stockholders.
+Nominees: 01) Michael Mathews 05) Dr. Joan Prince 02) Andrew Kaplan 06) Sanford Rich 03) Douglas Kass 04) Michael Koehneman The Board of Directors recommends you vote FOR proposals 2 and 3.
 For Against Abstain 2.
-Approve an amendment to the Aspen Group, Inc. 2018 Equity Incentive Plan to increase the number of shares of common stock available for issuance under the plan from 1,600,000 shares to 2,350,000 shares.
-3. Ratify the selection of Salberg & Company, P.A. as the Company's independent registered public accounting firm for the fiscal year ending April 30, 2022.
-4. Approve an adjournment of the Annual Meeting to a later date or time, if necessary, to permit further solicitation and vote of proxies if there are not sufficient votes at the time of the Annual Meeting to approve any of the proposals presented for a vote at the Annual Meeting.
-NOTE: Su ich other business as may prope erly come before the meeting or any a djournme nt or postpon ement the reof.
-For addres s changes and/or comments, pla ease check this box and write them on the back where indica ted. 🗆 Please indi cate if you plan to attend this m neeting Yes □ No administra personally tor, or other fiduciary, please gi r(s) hereon.
-When signing as attorney ive full title as such.
-Joint owners sho poration or partnership, please sign in uld each s ign Signature PLEASE SIGN WITHIN BOX [] Date Signature (joint Owners) Date
+Ratify the selection of Salberg & Company, P.A. as the Company's independent registered po ublic accounting firm for the fiscal l year ending April 30, 2023.
+Approve an adjournment of the Annual Meeting to a later date or time, if necessary, to permi Annual Meeting to approve any of the proposals presented for a vote at the Annual Meeting. it further solicitation and vote of p roxies if there are n ot sufficient vo otes at the time of t the " " " NOTE: Such other business as may properly come before the meeting or any adjournment or p postponement thereof.
+For address changes and/or comments, please check this box and write them on the back where e indicated. " Please indicate if you plan to attend this meeting - Yes No Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
+All holders must sign.
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.